 Leadership in unprecedented times

-Launched in April 2020 in response to the tumult of the global pandemic, CJBS Perspectives: Leadership in Unprecedented Times is a video series featuring globally prominent business leaders, discussing timely and interesting business topics and themes, as well as a view on how they, and their organisations have coped, and even thrived, in the face of the pandemic.
+Launched in April 2020 in response to the tumult of the global pandemic, CJBS Perspectives: Leadership in Unprecedented Times is a video series featuring globally prominent business leaders, discussing timely and interesting business topics and themes, as well as a view on how they, and their organisations have coped, and even thrived, in challenging times.

-Our speakers have shared inspiring stories of entrepreneurship and innovation, problem-solving and adaptability during crisis.
-Covering a wide range of subject, from biofuel and building a sustainable future, to workplace occupational health and wellbeing.
+Our speakers have shared inspiring stories of entrepreneurship and innovation, problem-solving, the challenges of climate change and adaptability during crisis.
+Covering a wide range of subjects, from biofuel and building a sustainable future, to workplace occupational health and wellbeing.
 From the Beirut port explosion in Lebanon, to inclusive leadership, to the importance of equality and diversity.
-And from the wonders of fusion energy, to digital transformation in business, to reflecting on 30 years since the establishment of the Stock Exchanges in China.
+And from the wonders of fusion energy, to digital transformation in business, to reflecting on 30 years since the establishment of the stock exchanges in China.
 CJBS Perspectives presents crucial insights and unique perspectives on the risks, strategies, and opportunities in a diversity of fields.

 The second series